Academic Programs Catalog

 Human, Osteopathic, and Veterinary Medical Students

-All medical students in the Colleges of Human, Osteopathic, and Veterinary Medicine are required to purchase the Michigan State University plan or submit proof of other comparable health insurance.
-The charge for insurance premiums will be included on the Registration Billing Statement.
+All medical students in the Colleges of Human, Osteopathic, and Veterinary Medicine are required to purchase the Michigan State University health plan or submit proof of other comparable health insurance.
+The charge for insurance premiums will be included on the Registration Billing Statement and the student will be automatically enrolled.
+Medical students who can demonstrate active coverage under other insurance that meets the applicable waiver criteria, may apply for a waiver.

 All Other Undergraduate and Graduate Students